codegold79/100DaysOfCode/log.md

 ### Day 86: Friday, December 13, 2019

 **Today's Progress** Spent over an hour finding errors caused by having wildcards in the query statement, instead of concatenating the percent symbols to the variables bound to the MySQL query parameters.
 Learned that I don't need quotes around query parameters as the mysql driver will handle those automatically.
 I didn't make any commits because more errors are happening.
 More to do tomorrow.

 **Link(s) to Work** https://github.com/OpenEugene/openboard/pulls

+### Day 87: Sunday, December 15, 2019

+**Today's Progress** Errors are getting easier to figure out and fix.
+I had to ensure that slug field needed to be saved as a blank string to be consistent with the Go strict data types that require it to be a string or nil, not MySQL's NULL value.
+The fix enabled me to find posts.
+I added an edit post test as well.
+There are two tests remaining: delete post and find types.

+**Thoughts** Had to miss a day yesterday, ironically because Go Bootcamp took all day.
+Now, I only have two days I can miss to be able to finish 100 Days of Code by the end of the year.

+**Link(s) to Work** https://github.com/OpenEugene/openboard/pulls